 Conservatives will, or certainly should, also be alert to these dangers and seek with every possible strength to reduce them, all the while the American nation is recovering its lost leadership, in domestic as well as international affairs.
 But for conservatives the overriding, the supreme danger will be, I imagine, and personally hope, the danger posed by current American weakness in a world of dangerously aggressive military despotisms.
 Nothing at the moment suggests that this consideration will be overriding for libertarians.
 And it is on this rock above all others I have mentioned that conservatives and libertarians will surely break off altogether what has been at least from the start an uneasy relationship.

-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
 This article is a revised version of an address delivered before the Philadelphia Society at its annual national meeting, held in Chicago in April of 1979.
 Reprinted with the gracious permission of Modern Age (Winter 1980).

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.